-Poindexter, Henry, Sr. [Anderson v Poindexter](born: 1826 - died: 1889) The decision in the Anderson vs Poindexter case, made by the Supreme Court of Ohio, was viewed by some as in direct opposition to the U.S. Constitution.
-In the U.S. Supreme Court ruling of the Dred Scott case, Scott, who had temporarily lived in a free state, Scott was denied his freedom because it was concluded that all African Americans, slaves and freemen, were not citizens of the U.S., and therefore could not sue in federal court.
+Poindexter, Henry, Sr. [Anderson v Poindexter](born: 1823 - died: Dec.
+10, 1889) The decision in the Anderson vs Poindexter case made by the Supreme Court of Ohio was viewed by some as in direct opposition to the U.S. Constitution.
+In the U.S. Supreme Court ruling of the Dred Scott case, Scott, who had temporarily lived in a free state, was denied his freedom because it was concluded that all African Americans, enslaved and freemen, were not citizens of the U.S. and therefore could not sue in federal court.

-In a somewhat similar case, Henry Poindexter, the slave of John Anderson in Campbell County, KY, was given his freedom by the Supreme Court of Ohio.
+In a somewhat similar case, Henry Poindexter, the enslaved individual of John Anderson in Campbell County, KY, was given his freedom by the Supreme Court of Ohio.
 For many years, Poindexter had been allowed to hire himself out in Ohio with Anderson's permission.
 In 1848, Poindexter made an agreement with Anderson to purchase his freedom.
-Poindexter received promissory notes from Anderson that specified the cost of Poindexter's freedom; he was valued at about $1,000.
-Poindexter was the principal of the notes and the sureties were Thomas C. Gowdy, Jackson White, and Francis Donaldson.
+Poindexter received promissory notes from Anderson that specified the cost of Poindexter's freedom: he was valued at about $1,000.
+Poindexter was the principal of the notes with the sureties made by Thomas C. Gowdy, Jackson White, and Francis Donaldson.